Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Related Works

-There are many distributed optimization methods focusing on the communication efficiency proposed lately.
-By adding more computation per iteration, they are able to use fewer communication rounds to obtain the same level of objective value.
-However, these approaches either rely on the stronger assumption that data points across machines are independent and identically distributed (iid), which may not hold true in practice because it is possible that each server gathers data from a specific region, or has higher computational dependency on the dimensionality of the problem, resulting in communication-efficient but computational-inefficient and thus impractical methods.
-For example, \citet{YZ15a} consider a Newton method with a preconditioned conjugate gradient (PCG) method to solve the Newton linear system.
-The preconditioner is the Hessian from a specific machine, which, under the assumption of iid data points, can be a good approximation of the whole Hessian.
-However, the computational cost of PCG is much higher because each iteration of which involves inverting an $n$ by $n$ matrix.
-The distributed SVRG method proposed by \citet{JDL15a} has better computational and communication complexity simultaneously, but needs the assumption that the data points on each machine follow a certain distribution and requires overlapping of the data points on different machines.
-This essentially means more communication in advance to distribute data points, which is usually prohibitively expensive because of the number of data points to put on each machine through communication.
-Indeed, their experiment is simulated in a multi-core environment because of this constraint but not in a real distributed environment.
+Many lately proposed distributed optimization methods focus on the communication efficiency.
+By increasing the computation per iteration, they are able to use fewer communication rounds to obtain the same level of objective value.
+However, these approaches either rely on the stronger assumption that data points across machines are independent and identically distributed (i.i.d.), or has higher computational dependency on the dimensionality of the problem.
+The former assumption may not hold in practice, while the latter results in computational-inefficient and thus impractical methods.
+For example, \citet{YZ15a} consider a damping Newton method with a preconditioned conjugate gradient (PCG) method to solve the Newton linear system, with the preconditioner being the Hessian from a specific machine.
+However, the computational cost of PCG is much higher because each iteration of which involves inverting the local Hessian.
+The distributed SVRG method proposed by \citet{JDL15a} has good computational and communication complexity simultaneously, but needs the assumption that data points on each machine follow a certain distribution and requires overlapping data points on different machines.
+This implies more communication in advance to distribute data points, which is prohibitively expensive when the data volume is huge.
+Indeed, instead of a real distributed environment, their experiment is simulated in a multi-core environment because of this constraint.
 We therefore exclude comparison with these methods.